Azure/communication-ui-library/docs/architecture/WritingSelectors.md

 });
 ```

-This will generate every reshapedItem every even just one element is changed in items array, which is not perf friendly.
-What might be a better design is:
+This will generate every eshapedItem every time even just one element is changed in items array, which is not perf friendly.
+A better design would look like:

 Do:
 ```typescript